ringo-framework/ringo/docs/source/start.rst

 ======
 Customs rendering
 -----------------
-Sometime you may want to render some information of the item in a different way.
+Sometimes you may want to render some information of the item in a different way.
 This is possible by setting the `renderer` config option and writing a custom render function.